extrasmallwinnie/micromeg/README.md

 You’ll see there’s a warning that NAs were detected in the metadata table.
 This is not bad or wrong, and it’s OK to have NAs!
 The warning is there to check with you that you were expecting to see some missing data.
-If you weren’t check that your metadata object was loaded in correctly.
+If you weren’t, check that your metadata object was loaded in correctly.

 In this case, there are NAs in a few spots: